 High School Roles within the Online Academy

-For full time students, expect to be scheduled into all courses (4 cores + 2 electives) in Canvas simultaneously, with weekly pacing expectations.
-Half-time students will be in 2 cores + 1 elective.
+For full time students, expect to be scheduled into all courses (traditionally 4 cores + 2 electives) in Canvas simultaneously, with weekly pacing expectations.
+Half-time students will be in 3 courses.

 Create a daily or weekly schedule for yourself to ensure that you are engaging regularly and making consistent progress in all of your courses.